Drug and alcohol use in Canada: General population (ages 15+)

 Health Canada runs the Canadian Substance Use Survey (CSUS) every two years to collect information on alcohol and drug use by people aged 15 and older in Canada.
 It is one of several tools used by Health Canada to understand trends in alcohol and drug use in Canada, inform actions, and evaluate their impacts.

 In 2023, 36,180 people aged 15 and older took part in the survey, representing 32.7 million people across the Canadian provinces.
+An older blog on alcohol use has been archived.

 Explore the data